yugabyte/yugabyte-db/architecture/design/platform-alerting-and-notification.md

 # Motivation
-* Real time database alerts based on a user alert policy: Users can set alert policies based on their cluster performance metrics.
+* Real time database alerts based on a user alert policy: Users can set alert policies based on their universe performance metrics.
 Alert policies notify you when a performance metric rises above or falls below a threshold you set.
 * OOTB intelligent database health checks and default alerts: YB Platform will provide intelligent ootb health checks and alerts, when something goes wrong, but also when it thinks something may go wrong in the future, allowing you to stay ahead of issues that may arise.
 * Forward notifications to 3rd party centralized notification systems: Alert notifications can integrate with a customer's choice of centralized notification system so they can get a 360 view of their entire application stack.
 To start with we will allow forwarding notifications to SMTP destinations and then integrate with other systems - Slack, PagerDuty and Webhooks
 * Build your own alerting - Allow forwarding and scraping metrics from Prometheus